 - I won’t bother buying him dark blue bus as he won’t like that either.
 Beverley has the only surviving brick built town gate in the country.
 Beverley North Bar was part of a series of defences that surrounded this once prosperous settlement I find.
 Standard buses could not get through the gate as the roof of the bus would hit the sides of the arched (curved) brick gate.
 So East Yorkshire Motor Services who ran the bus services at the time had vehicles built with specially-shaped roofs.

 So it is difficult to choose the correct item, if you don’t know the subject matter that fits.

 This really is for another day, I add it here to explain that in the hobby business you cannot please everybody and the industry is full of knowledgeable people!
-So as manufacturer whatever you announce as a new item it creates a response, but often from the people who don’t like the subject matter – they shout there disgust from the rooftops.
+So as manufacturer whatever you announce a new item it creates a response, but often from the people who don’t like the subject matter – they shout their disgust from the rooftops.
 Those who like it normally place an order and wait for the item to be designed and manufactured.
 The following would be typical: